nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

 Samba has the capability to use a offline login to recover a domain controller https://wiki.samba.org/index.php/Back_up_and_Restoring_a_Samba_AD_DC

-### Evidence 7.1: Samba documentaion on SMB operations locks
+### Evidence 7.1: Samba documentation on SMB operations locks
 Samba uses operations locks to control file access.
 If a server fails the mechanism for recoverying fromlocked files is described.